liljencrantz/crush/README.md

     crush> ls | count
     14

-This looks familiar.
-But apperances are deceiving.
-The  `ls` output is actually a table of rows, and crush provides you with SQL-like commands to sort, filter, aggregate and group lines.
+This all looks familiar.
+But appearances are deceiving.
+The  `ls` command being called is a crush builtin, and the output is not sent over a unix pipe but over a Rush channel.
+It is not seen understood by the command as a series of bytes, but as a table of rows, and crush provides you with SQL-like commands to sort, filter, aggregate and group rows of data.

     crush> ls | sort ^size
     user         size  modified                  type      file